Do you want to know what to see in your next trip to North Sardinia? Here is the itinerary to discover 3 unmissable cities: Olbia, Sassari and Alghero

 So when you plan what to see in North Sardinia, don't forget the city's wineries and restaurants in Olbia!

-North Sardinia Sassari
+Itinerary in North Sardinia: Sassari

-If you visit this enchanting town during the August 15th, you will be able to witness the most characteristic and folkloristic event of Sassari's culture, the Discesa dei Candelieri (descent of candlesticks): it is a procession that winds its way through the city streets during which enormous wooden candles are carried on the shoulders of the townspeople to the church of Santa Maria di Betlem to fulfil a vow to the Virgin Mary, who saved the city from the plague in according to tradition.
+If you visit this enchanting town during the August 15th, you will be able to witness the most characteristic and folkloristic event of Sassari's culture, the March of Candelieri (descent of candlesticks): it is a procession that winds its way through the city streets during which enormous wooden candles are carried on the shoulders of the townspeople to the church of Santa Maria di Betlem to fulfil a vow to the Virgin Mary, who saved the city from the plague in according to tradition.
 Another very characteristic event is the Cavalcata Sarda, which takes place in the last week of May.
 It is a picturesque parade on foot and horseback through the city streets, in traditional dress.

 Sassari is also a very pleasant place to visit because of the city parks that make it particularly green, the most important of which is the Monserrato park.
 If you would like to take a dip in the clear waters of the Mediterranean, we recommend going to Platamona, in the Gulf of Asinara, the so-called 'beach of the Sassaresi': it is only 17 km from the city.